 School Day concerts connect classroom education with real-life experiences, enriching teaching resources and adding excitement to the learning process.

-Help the ISO bring 4,500 students to the December School Day concert with you gift to the Transportation Fund!
+You will help bring 4,500 students to the December School Day concert with you gift to the Next Generation Fund!

 The ISO is honored to be a partner in enriching the school’s existing fine arts curricula.
 During each performance, 2,300 students fill Youkey Theatre at The Lakeland Center.
 Many of these students, from all across Polk County, have not had an opportunity to experience a live performance.